slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Our story has three parts: a beginning, a middle, and an end.
 And although this is the way all stories unfold, I still can’t believe that ours didn’t go on forever.' -- Nicholas Sparks*
 -->

+> *'We accept the love we think we deserve.' -- Stephen Chbosky*

 You attract what you are.

 Love is what happens to men and women that don’t know each other.